thaibui162/PowerBI_Marketing_Performance_Analytics/README.md

 | **Model** | Star schema · 2 facts + 4 dimensions · 42 measures |
 | **File** | [`Marketing_Performance.pbix`](Marketing_Performance.pbix) |

-> **Scope note.** The data model was built on a base file provided by the company's marketing team (4 tables, 11 core measures).
-I added the date dimension and built four measure layers on top — profitability (gross profit, POAS, break-even ROAS), channel split, customer, and action-classification — for 42 measures total, and designed and built all six report pages.
-The colour palette is reused from my previous Power BI project for portfolio consistency; the data model, DAX, layout and analysis are my own.

 ---

 ## Key takeaways